DeeJayTC/VoiceBuddy/README.md

 ## Known limitations

+- **DeepL Pro required.** DeepL Voice is not available on the Free tier at this time.
+  The Free host option remains in the UI dropdown for future compatibility, but sessions against `api-free.deepl.com` will fail today.
 - **30-second DeepL inactivity timeout.** If no audio arrives for 30 seconds the server closes the session.
 VoiceBuddy catches the close cleanly and surfaces `DeepL Voice disconnected:` in the status chip — just hit Start capture again to